button/DeepLinkKit/README.md

 ## Overview

-The Button DeepLink SDK removes a all of the hard work of deciding how to uniformly handle incoming deep links in your app.
+The Button DeepLink SDK is a splendid route-matching, block-based way to handle your deep links.
 Rather than decide how to format your URLs, parse them, pass data, and navigate to specific content or perform actions, this SDK and a few lines of code will get you on your way.

 ## Usage